MingStar/SimUniversity/Readme.md

 * Resource are Wood, Brick, Ore, Grain and Sheep (too hard to remember the student degrees)

 TODO:
+* Extract the game controlling logic out from the GameController and Game.ApplyMove
+* Enable mocking for the game controlling logic
 * Write tests for the game play

 Tidy up: